 This program provides a diverse critical care experience while focusing on the needs of the individual resident.
 Residents may tailor elective rotations to meet their particular goals and career needs.
 Residents receive formal evaluations following each monthly rotation.

-Trauma ICU (two months), medical ICU (two months), neurosciences ICU, emergency medicine, cardiovascular ICU, and pediatric ICU.
+Core rotations: Medical ICU (two months), Trauma/Surgical ICU (two months), Neurovascular ICU, Cardiovascular ICU, Emergency Medicine, and Pediatric ICU.

-Elective rotations are available in infectious diseases, neonatal ICU, and a repeat of any core rotation.
+Elective rotations: Infectious disease, Neonatal ICU, Burn ICU (offsite), and a repeat of any core rotation.

 The completion of a research project and manuscript suitable for publication are required.